The Push to Conserve 30 Percent of the Planet: What’s at Stake?

 Russia, the largest country by area, has expansive untouched forests and frozen tundra.
 More than half of the country consists of intact wilderness areas, or areas that haven’t been touched by human activities.
 Intact wilderness areas are important because they allow animals to move freely.

 But Russia protects only 11 percent of its land.
-It lacks a developed national park system, and over the past two decades, deforestation has creeped up due to logging.
-Experts say Russia has demonstrated little ambition to change.
+It lacks a developed national park system, and over the past two decades, deforestation has crept up due to logging.
+Experts say Moscow has demonstrated little ambition to change.
 At the same time, it has joined China in blocking an effort to protect marine areas in the Antarctic.
+Furthermore, Russia’s war on Ukraine has effectively resulted in a “step backwards” for international conservation cooperation, according to experts.
+An isolated Russia has led to Moscow deprioritizing preserving biodiversity, and sanctions have forced the European Union to implement farming on land previously given to conservation efforts.

 How the U.S. Compares